haroohie-club/HaroohieSite/content/blog/8.2023-09-11-september-2023-progress-update/en.md

 Hello all!
 We hope you're having a great September.
 Today, we'd like to share a brief progress update with everyone!

 ## The Series of Haruhi Suzumiya
-We're pleased to announce that we've reached the incredible milestone of completing all the base translation work for *Suzumiya Haruhi no Chokuertsu* (DS) &mdash; that's all episodes 1-5, plus the extras mode and menus!
+We're pleased to announce that we've reached the incredible milestone of completing all the base translation work for *Suzumiya Haruhi no Chokuretsu* (DS) &mdash; that's all episodes 1-5, plus the extras mode and menus!

 ![A pie chart, titled "Full Game Translation Progress 10/09/2023).
 The pie chart is divided into four slices.
 44.4% of strings are "pending edit"; 8.9% of strings are pending TLC; 14.1% of strings are pending review; and 23.5% of strings are ready to ship.](/images/blog/0008/01_translation_progress_chart.png)